segmentio/action-destinations/docs/error-handling.md

 ## Custom error handling

 The inbuilt error handling should help you with most of the error scenarios you face.
-In cases where the validation capabilities provided by the framework is not sufficient or the error messages returned by the API you are interacting with are not helpful, you can chose to capture and throw your own custom errors.
-It is important to follow the following guidelines to ensure your errors are structured properly and displayed to your destination users for appropriate action.
+In cases where the validation capabilities provided by the framework are not sufficient or the error messages returned by the API you are interacting with are not helpful, you can chose to capture and throw your own custom errors.
+It is important to adhere to the following guidelines to ensure your errors are structured properly and displayed to your destination users for appropriate action.

 - DO NOT throw Javascript `Error` objects.
 Any error thrown from an action MUST contain a `message` describing the error, an `error code` indicating the type of error and a `status code` indicating the http status of the action.
 You MUST use predefined error classes defined in [error.ts](../packages/core/src/errors.ts).
 These classes help in capturing the necessary information in appropriate format.
 For example, assume that your action needs one of product id or product name.
 This kind of validation is not currently supported in `Action Definition`.
-Instead of `throw new Error('One of product id or name is required')`, use `throw new PayloadValidationError('One of product id or name is required').
+Instead of `throw new Error('One of product id or name is required')`, use `throw new PayloadValidationError('One of product id or name is required')`.

   - Use `PayloadValidationError` for any custom validations.
 These errors won't be retried.
   - Use `InvalidAuthenticationError` for any authentication related errors.
 These errors won't be retried.